Complete Guide to Orchid Types – So much beauty resides in the world, but nothing compares to the beauty of a fully bloomed flower.

 They enjoy cool temps, which is why the high elevations of the mountainous regions are perfect.

 The cool temps mixed with the higher humidity is ideal for most Masdevallia varieties.
 There are a few that prefer less humidity than others.

-The flower of the orchid is not like most with a long petal, but rather is sort of a triangular shape and compact that end in whisker-like tips.
+The flowers are different than most.
+They don’t have a long petal.
+Rather, it is sort of a triangular shape and compact that end in whisker-like tips.

 They are summer bloomers and can be found in colors like a beautiful orange/yellow combo with very vibrant green leaves.